MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 > When you open other pages from a card or document that is opened in a new window, those pages will open in a new windows even though you do not choose ![Open New Window](media/open-new-window-icon.png "Open new window icon").

 > [!NOTE]
 > If you work in the Safari browser, a pop-up blocker may cause the new window to not open.
-If this is the case, specify this URL as an allowed website: https://businesscentral.dynamics.com.
+If this is the case, specify the product URL as an allowed website.
 For information see, [How to block pop-ups in Safari](https://go.microsoft.com/fwlink/?LinkId=2102965).

 ## Entering Quantities by Calculation